 KYC

-Rebuilding eToro's identity verification flow.
-Two parallel tracks: A/B testing the live production flow to smooth out the friction points, while designing the next-generation flow on the new design system.
+Rebuilding eToro's identity verification flow, across mobile and desktop.
+The desktop flow is live in production today; on top of that, two parallel tracks are evolving it forward — A/B testing the live flow to smooth friction points, while designing the next-generation mobile flow on the new design system.

 Client